 - a.
 What were your initial thoughts on this headline? - b.
 Did the headline make you want to read the article? - c.
 What do you think of Mr. Robertson's comments? - d.
 What do you think of Hugo Chavez? - e.
 Hugo Chavez calls George W. Bush by the nickname "Danger Man".
 What do you think about this nickname? - f.
 Do you think Pat Robertson should be arrested under America's anti-terrorism laws? - g.
-What do you think Venezuelans would think of the comments? - h.
-Do you think George W. Bush should condemn Mr. Robertson's comments? - i.
-Do you think Mr. Bush should telephone Mr. Chavez and apologize for Mr. Robertson's comments? - j.
+What do you think Venezuelans would think of his comments? - h.
+Do you think George W. Bush should condemn Mr. Robertson's comments and distance himself from such thinking? - i.
+Do you think Mr. Bush should telephone Mr. Chavez and apologize for Mr. Robertson's shocking and inflammatory comments? - j.
 Do you think Venezuela will become a "launching pad for communist influence and Muslim extremism"?